Self-Adversarial Disentangling for Specific Domain Adaptation: Methodology

 \section{Methodology}

 We focus on the problem of Specific Domain Adaptation (SDA) in both object detection and semantic segmentation, where we have access to the source data $X_S$ with labels $Y_S$ and the target data $X_T$ without labels.
 Fig.~\ref{fig:framework} shows the overview of our framework.
-Our core idea is to disentangle the latent representation into domainness-invariant feature and domainness-specific feature in a specific dimension.
-The target domain has either single or multiple domainness values.
+Our core idea is to disentangle the latent representation into domainness-invariant feature and domainness-specific feature in a specific dimension, thus bridging intra-domain and inter-domain gap.
+The target domain has either single or multiple domainness.